 WHO IS QUALIFIED TO PARTICIPATE?

 A qualified volunteer must be able to commit to either a 12-month program and must be at least 21 years old.
 An advanced knowledge of Spanish is required.
 A bachelor’s degree or higher is preferred but not required.
-Read more about our current volunteers living in the DR here.

 HOW DO I APPLY?